 The touristy places like Queenstown and Rotorua are popular for a reason.
 They also mean you’ll likely be staying in accommodation that’s on the higher end of your budget in addition to the once in a lifetime experiences such as bungy jumping that cost a pretty penny.
 Small town New Zealand is going to be a place where you can keep a low profile for a day or two and nurse your budget for a little bit.

-Are you convinced you should make a stop off somewhere in small town New Zealand?
-I’ll be bias and say you should visit my hometown Waikanae (Winner of Best Large Town in New Zealand 2015!) but at worse, checkout Book A Bach and let your imagination run wild.
+Are you convinced you should make a stop off somewhere in small-town New Zealand?
+I’ll be biased and say you should visit my hometown Waikanae (Winner of Best Large Town in New Zealand 2015!) but at worse, check out Book A Bach and let your imagination run wild.
 We are all pretty friendly in New Zealand so you can’t go too far wrong.